thesocompany/vagov-content/pages/disability/add-remove-dependent.md

 ---
 layout: page-breadcrumbs.html
-title: Add Dependents to Your VA Disability Benefits
+title: Add dependents to your VA disability benefits
-display_title: Add or Remove a Dependent
+display_title: Add or remove a dependent
 description: Find out about adding dependents to your VA disability benefits for additional compensation.
 Learn about VA disability dependent eligibility for a child, spouse, or parent, when to add or remove a dependent, and how to get back pay for dependents if you file late.
 concurrence: Incomplete
 plainlanguage: Certified plain language 4.20.18
 template: detail-page
-spoke: Manage Benefits
+spoke: Manage benefits
 order: 4
 relatedlinks:
   - heading: More VA benefits for you and your dependents
     links:
     - url: /pension/
-      title: Pension Benefits
+      title: Pension benefits
       description: Apply for monthly pension benefits for wartime Veterans and survivors.
     - url: /life-insurance/
-      title: Life Insurance
+      title: Life insurance
       description: Explore your VA life insurance options, manage your policy, and file claims.
     - url: /education/survivor-dependent-benefits/
-      title: Transfer Your Post-9/11 GI Bill Benefits to Your Spouse and Dependents
+      title: Transfer your Post-9/11 GI Bill benefits to your spouse and dependents
       description: If you have unused Post-9/11 GI Bill benefits, find out if you can transfer your benefits to your spouse or dependent children.
 ---
 <div itemscope itemtype="http://schema.org/FAQPage">